LandscapeGeoinformatics/geopython-ut-2019-course/source/L5/exercise.rst

 Optional task for advanced students (additional max 3 points)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Clip precipitation raster file (while still in EPSG:4326) and then reproject (into EPSG:3035) the for Europe and plot it with the Europe countries shapefile (in EPSG:3035).
+Clip the precipitation raster file (while still in EPSG:4326) for European countries and then reproject (into EPSG:3035) and plot it with the Europe countries shapefile (in EPSG:3035).
 Make it look good.